Best Beginner Ukuleles: 2018 Guide To The Best Ukuleles For Beginners

 The Lanikai LU21-C is also a great looking ukulele.
 It sports an attractive reddish-brown finish framed with white binding, and gold hardware.
 It also comes with the fantastic Aquila Nylgut strings.
 For beautiful tone and looks in an affordable package, the Lanikai LU21-C is a great ukulele.

 Makala is Kala’s budget-friendly line of ukuleles, but these ukes still pack a punch.
-Because of the lower price point, the Makala line of ukuleles won’t be the most stylish, but they do offer superb quality, sound and playability.
+Because of the lower price point, the Makala line of ukuleles won’t be the most stylish, but they do offer superb quality, sound and playability, especially when compared to other ukes in this price range.

-The Makala Soprano is a very straightforward instrument with wonderful sound quality and solid construction.
+The Makala MK-C concert ukulele is a very straightforward instrument with wonderful sound quality and solid construction.
 It’s definitely much higher quality than the plastic off-brand ukuleles that litter many chain music stores.
 Because of its quality and lower price point, the Makala Soprano is a good ukulele for beginners.
 This ukulele also comes in concert and tenor versions.

 There are many ukuleles out there for all different budget and skill levels, but these are five of the best beginner ukuleles available.
 These brands and models combines quality, tone, playability and affordability into packages that are perfect for beginners.